thisisdavidbell/node-docker-kubernetes/README.md

   * Note, this can be undone later with: `eval $(minikube docker-env -u)`
   * Confirm that `docker images` now does not show your node image you created in the previous section.
 * Recreate your docker image of your node app, using the docker in minikube:
-`docker build -t hello-node:v1 .`
+`docker build -t <name>:<version> .` Again, choose your own name for the image, and the . is part of the command.
-  * Note: we have chosen to specify a version for the image this time.
+  * Note: we have chosen to specify a version for the image this time, for example, v1.
 * Verify the new image exists: `docker images`
-* Run a deployment: `kubectl run <deployment name> --image=<docker image name:version> --port=8080`
+* Run a deployment: `kubectl run <deployment name> --image=<name>:<version> --port=8080`
-  * This creates a pod, containing 1 container - the running node docker image
+  * Choose your own `<deployment name>`.
+This creates a pod, containing 1 container - the running node docker image.
+Use the `<name>:<version>` you specified in the docker build command in the previous step.
   * Note: the port is the port exposed by the image
 * view deployments: `kubectl get deployments`
 * view pods: `kubectl get pods`